Thick braids and other non-trivial homotopy in configuration spaces of hard discs: Persistence under deformation of the unit disc

 \section{Persistence under deformation of the unit disc}

-Given the rotational symmetry of $D^2$, $\tau$ behaves as a Morse-Bott function, with each critical radius corresponding not to a single critical configuration, but to an $S^1$ of critical configurations.
-Under small perturbations, we would thus expect, generically, a critical level $r_0$ to split into two critical radii, say $r_-<r_+$ near $r_0$.
-Provided the perturbation is small, we would expect the topology just above $r_+$ in the perturbed case to be the same as the topology just above $r_0$ in the unperturbed case.
-We investigate this here, first by considering the persistence of our homotopy class from \S\ref{sec: extend} under small ($C^0$-close) perturbations.
-Then, following Remark \ref{rem: thin}, we also consider to what extent it is necessary to use the full extent of the unit disc by investigating the persistence of this homotopy class as we replace $D^2$ with an ellipse of decreasing semi-minor radius.
+Given the rotational symmetry of $D^2$, $\tau \colon \Cf_n \to \RR$ behaves as a Morse-Bott function (a generalisation of a Morse function in which critical points may not be isolated, defined in \cite[\S2.5]{bott}), with each critical radius corresponding not to a single critical configuration, but to an $S^1$ of critical configurations.
+Under a well-chosen small perturbation, we would thus expect, generically, a critical level $r_0$ to split into two critical radii, say $r_-<r_+$ near $r_0$.
+This is shown in the case of the first critical radius $\frac{1}{n}$ in the following proposition and lemma.
+We recall the stress graph $N(x)$ from Def. \ref{defn: stress}.